jphaugla/redisEnterpriseVault/README.md

 When the above script finishes it will output an *export KUBECONFIG* command.
 Use this command to allow the *oc* and/or *kubectl* commands to work.
 These binaries (oc and kubectl) are in the ./ansible-openshift/binaries directory
 #### run the ansible jobs to configure postgres, redis enterprise, and vault
 * Verify the parameters in [main parameter file](terraform/ansible-gke/gke-test/vars/main.yml)
-  * NOTE: there is a template setup for [openshift](terraform/ansible-gke/gke-test/vars/main.yml.openshift)
 * Check the [ansible script environment variables](terraform/ansible-gke/manual_run_openshift.sh)
 * Kick off the ansible script